 This decision took into account relevant advice of the UK Government, and was taken to protect the health and safety of LME staff and the staff of Category 1 members, as well as to prevent the spread of COVID-19.

 Since this time the UK Government advice has continued to prioritise social distancing as a key method for avoiding the spread of infection.
 Notwithstanding the easing of social distancing rules from 4 July 2020 in respect of the “1m+” alternative to the 2 metre rule, the position of the LME remains not to reopen the Ring until such a time as it would be consistent with the Government’s social distancing guidance.

 The LME continues to engage with its Category 1 members as guidelines evolve and remains committed to reopening the Ring once it is safe to do so.

 Further information regarding the criteria set out by the LME for the return to Ring trading can be found in Notice 20/187.
 In addition, this notice provides information regarding the incentive programme introduced for Category 1 members from 1 August, which is intended to provide some recompense to them in response to the current exceptional measures that are being taken to prevent the spread of COVID-19.

-The LME issued its latest BC pricing procedures for the determination of Official and Closing Prices on 19 March 2020 following detailed further analysis by the LME in the light of the COVID-19 situation and with invaluable input from members.
+The LME issued its latest BC pricing procedures for the determination of Official and Closing Prices on 19 March 2020 as part of a periodic review and following the application of the procedures for an extended period of time during COVID-19.

 The benchmark methodologies for the Official Prices and Closing Prices continue to apply, with the LME relying in particular on its ability to calculate Official Prices and Closing Prices on the basis of LMEselect activity.